 The main problems encountered have been mentioned above, when describing the activities carried out and the provisional outcomes of the project.
-In general it can be affirmed that the main difficulty lies in the delay of two of our three target countries, in transposing the EIO Directive.
-This has put the partners before the difficult decision, of either waiting until a legal text is in place or working with the draft law, and facing the additional burden of updating the reports at a later moment, once the legislative process has ended.
+In general, it can be affirmed that the main difficulty lies in the delay of two of our three target countries, in transposing the EIO Directive.
+This has put the partners before the difficult decision, of either waiting until a legal text is in place or working with the draft law and facing the additional burden of updating the reports at a later moment, once the legislative process has ended.

 The uncertainty of the legislative process has caused delays in completing WS1 and WS2.
-As WS3 relies greatly upon the outcomes of those WSs, the timetable regarding WS3 - elaboration of Code of Best Practices-, will also suffer delays.
-As to the definition of the structure to be followed in the drafting of the Code of Best Practices, we are still waiting for the feedback of the EU officer, as to the preferred structure.
+As WS3 relies greatly upon the outcomes of those WSs, the timetable regarding WS3 - elaboration of Code of Best Practices-, also suffered delay.

-Finally, the

-process of hiring the research assistants presented also several problems, at least at Complutense University: first, the process for announcing the offer of the posts could not be done until the relevant Universities signed the EU contract, which did not happen until approx. March; second, due to the rigid and completely outdated proceedings for public contracts in Spanish universities, the whole process for hiring a person took several months; third, the selection of the research assistant is not done by the project leader, but by a commission of the University, upon criteria that not necessarily match with the needs of the project; and finally, there are fixed durations for the contracts, therefore if the person "assigned" is not fit for the work, another six months have to pass until another person can be hired.
+Finally, the process of hiring the research assistants presented also several problems, at least at Complutense University: first, the process for announcing the offer of the posts could not be done until the relevant Universities signed the EU contract, which did not happen until approx. March; second, due to the rigid and completely outdated proceedings for public contracts in Spanish universities, the whole process for hiring a person took several months; third, the selection of the research assistant is not done by the project leader, but by a commission of the University, upon criteria that not necessarily match with the needs of the project; and finally, there are fixed durations for the contracts, therefore if the person "assigned" is not fit for the work, another six months have to pass until another person can be hired.
 This has caused the work to advance at a slower pace than planned.